-An Alternative Exam Arrangement (AEA) is any reasonable adjustment made to an exam assessment where we consider the standard exam arrangements will put you at a disadvantage because of a disability, health condition or specific learning difficulty.
+Alternative Exam Arrangements (AEAs) are any reasonable adjustments made to an exam assessment where the standard exam arrangements will put you at a disadvantage because of a disability, health condition or specific learning difficulty, such as dyslexia.

 Using a translation dictionary in exams

 If your first language is not English, you might be given permission to use a translation dictionary in your exam.
 You are not allowed to use an electronic translation device in any exam.